andreaskaris/blog/docs/openshift/analyzing-cni.md

 chmod +x $f
 ~~~

-Then, replace the plugins with this wrapper script and move the plugins to a backup location:
+Then, rename the original plugins to `<name>-original` and copy the wrapper script into the former location of the binary files:
 ~~~
 for plugin in bridge host-local; do
   \cp /opt/cni/bin/${plugin} /opt/cni/bin/${plugin}-original
   \cp $f /opt/cni/bin/${plugin}
 done
 ~~~

+### Rollback

 To revert this back to defaults, after testing, run:
 ~~~